scaleapi/researchrubrics/FILE_MANIFEST.md

 # File Manifest

-This document lists all files included in the Deep Research Benchmarks release and their purposes.
+This document lists all files included in the Research Rubrics release and their purposes.

 ## 📋 Core Documentation